swastika0015/earlyai-docs/Welcome-to-our-beta-program.md

 ## Getting started with Early

-This [getting-started](https://www.startearly.ai/elements/getting-started) document  empower you to generat your first example unit tests in 5 min of setup
+This [getting-started](https://www.startearly.ai/elements/getting-started) guide will enable you to generat your first 20 unit tests in 5 min of setup

-For more advanced [setup](https://www.startearly.ai/elements/setup-and-configuration-guide) of your own project go to
+For configuring your own project go to our advaced [setup and configuration guide](https://www.startearly.ai/elements/setup-and-configuration-guide)

+## providing feedback

+We welcome your feedback and very much would like to here from you.
+You can reach us via our marketplace home page [link] File issues at github [link] or email us at [support@startearly.ai](mailto:support@startearly.ai)

 ## how can i join the private beta
 Please register [here](https://www.startearly.ai/beta).
-if you are really eager to get our attention also [email us](mailto:support@startearly.ai) with a bit more information about yourself and interest.
+if you are really eager to get our attention also email us at [support@startearly.ai](mailto:support@startearly.ai) with a bit more information about yourself and interest.